nishi2110/user_management/documentation/feature-1_upload_picture.md

+### Overview of feature1  Profile Picture Upload with Minio:
 - This feature enhances the user profile management system by enabling users to upload and store profile pictures using Minio, a distributed object storage system.
 By personalizing their accounts with profile pictures, users gain a more engaging and tailored experience.
 The functionality focuses on secure storage, efficient retrieval, and seamless integration with the existing user profile management system.

 ### Description of Implementation: